augustusrollin/detecting-kidney-cancer/README.md

 make evaluate
 ```

-# What the data means
+# What the data is
-The data contains example images of what a benign tumor is, cancerous tumor, kidney stone, and cystic kidney disease.
+The data contains around 10,000 example images of what a benign tumor is, cancerous tumor, kidney stone, and cystic kidney disease.
+Using all the data it is then possible to use the model to detect what is cancerous.

 # References